influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withLogLevel(logLevel)
 ```

-Sets the logging level of the JmxTrans deployment.For more information see, https://github.com/jmxtrans/jmxtrans-agent/wiki/Troubleshooting[JmxTrans Logging Level].
+"Sets the logging level of the JmxTrans deployment.For more information see, https://github.com/jmxtrans/jmxtrans-agent/wiki/Troubleshooting[JmxTrans Logging Level]."

 ### fn spec.jmxTrans.withOutputDefinitions